Plotting Fractals in WebAssembly

 max_iters

-limit is arbitrarily coloured black.
+is arbitrarily coloured black.
 The other pixels can be coloured according whatever aesthetically pleasing colour scheme you choose - Repeat steps 2 and 3 for every pixel in the image

 Julia Sets